FriwiDev/thesis/src/esmf/client/docs/apis/tags/SliceSynchronizationApi.md

-Creates a new slice reservation on this domain
+Creates a new slice reservation

 ### Example